ReubenBond/orleans/README.md

 ### Reminders &amp; Timers

-Application code often needs to reliably schedule some operation in the future.
-Reminders provide a persistent timer mechanism for this purpose.
-Timers are the non-durable counterpart to reminders which are useful for high-frequency events which do not need reliability.
+Reminders application code to reliably schedule future operations.
+Reminders are therefore persistent and they are scoped to a given grain.
+Timers are the non-durable counterpart to reminders and can be used for high-frequency events which do not need reliability.

 ### Persistence

-**REWRITE REWRITE REWRITE**
-The vast majority of applications need to deal with some kind of state, For example, user profiles, high scores, invitations, chat messages.
-This state must be persisted so that user data is not lost.
-Grains can have associated persistent state stored in any storage system.
+Orleans provides a simple persistence model which ensures that state is available to a grain before requests are processed and that consistency is maintained.
+Grains can have multiple named persistent states, for example, one called "profile" for a user's profile and one called "inventory" for their inventory.
+This state can be stored in any storage system.
 For example, profile data may be stored in one database and inventory in another.
-Orleans provides a simple persistence model which ensures that state is available to a grain before requests are processed and that consistency is always maintained.

-- pluggable
-- simple to use
-- entirely optional

-### Consistency

-**REWRITE REWRITE REWRITE**
-Distributed systems are highly concurrent.
-Access to data needs to be controlled to ensure that invariants are not violated.
-Eg: to ensure that a seat on a plane is not assigned to multiple people at once.
+For more advanced scenarios, grains can also interact directly with a database.
+While a grain is running, this state is kept in memory so that read requests can be served without accessing storage.
+When the grain updates its state, a `state.WriteStateAsync()` call ensures that the backing store is updated for durability and consistency.

 ### Distributed ACID Transactions

-**REWRITE REWRITE REWRITE**
-Many applications eventually need to perform some kind of multi-object transaction.
-Eg, to ensure that money does not appear/disappear during a bank account transaction.
-Unfortunately, the move to Microservices (and by extension Serverless architectures) has left users without support for transactions, leaving users to attempt to regain some transactional guarantees on their own.
-This is very difficult, though, since transactions are highly nuanced.
-“Every sufficiently large deployment of microservices contains an ad-hoc, informally specified, bug-ridden, slow implementation of half of transactions”.
+In addition to the simple persistence model described above, grains can have *transactional state*.
+Multiple grains can participate in [ACID](https://en.wikipedia.org/wiki/ACID) transactions together regardless of where their state is ultimately stored.
+Transactions in Orleans are distributed and decentralized (there is no central transaction manager or transaction coordinator) and have [serializable isolation](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels).
+For more information on transactions in Orleans, see the [documentation](https://dotnet.github.io/orleans/Documentation/grains/transactions.html) and the [Microsoft Research technical report](https://www.microsoft.com/en-us/research/publication/transactions-distributed-actors-cloud-2/).

 ### Streams